 The council has reviewed the principles of the FM Code as part of its internal governance process.
-A self-assessment was carried out during the shadow implementation year (2020-2021) which identified that the council had embedded 13 of the 17 principles of the Code in its normal business by the end of that financial year.
-For the remaining four principles which are not fully embedded, an action plan has been developed, to ensure full compliance by the end of the first full year of implementation (2021-2022).
-The action plan is summarised below and will be complete by March 2022:-
+A self-assessment was carried out during the shadow implementation year (2020-2021) which identified that the Council had fully embedded 14 of 17 criteria as part of its normal business by the end of the shadow implementation year (2020/2021).
+This highlights that the council already has a strong approach to financial management and financial resilience including demonstrating value for money, strong governance and controls and adherence to professional guidance, and our approach to financial management and reporting (including budget setting and medium to long term planning).
+For the remaining three principles which were not fully embedded, actions were agreed which will allow us to further embed and develop our existing financial management controls and measures to provide continued comfort on financial resilience.
+The action plan is summarised below and with progress up to end of March 2022:-